sachamasry/klepsidra/README.md

   * Provide daily navigation facility: back, forward and today
   * Update timer listings
     * Add timer tags
-  * Widen app width from `max-w-2xl` to full width.
-Perhaps this isn't such a good idea, as it doesn't add much in the way of quality; it's better to concentrate on better fitting records through improved formatting.

 * Provide reporting
   * Count of timers